dltcspbu/madt/README.md

 User have to define the meaning of status codes himself and set the new value of this code with `send()` function.

-Grey nodes are inactive.
+Gray nodes are inactive.
 Blue nodes are that ones which were active earlier.

+## How to test your application

 ## Docs